Tzeltal language

-Overview and current status
+Current status

-Tzeltal forms, together with the Tzotzil language, a branch of the Mayan languages, called Tzeltalan, which in turn forms a branch with the Chʼolan languages called Cholan–Tzeltalan.
-All these languages are the most spoken Mayan languages in Chiapas today.
-Historically, the branches are believed to have split about 1,400 years ago.
-Also, some researchers believe that the Tzeltal language has been spoken as far away as in Guatemala.
-While Greenberg groups Tzeltal with the proposed Penutian superfamily, this hypothesis is not well attested.

 The Ethnologue classifies Tzeltal as a 5 out of 10 (Developing) on its scale of endangerment status, and additionally describes its use as "vigorous."
 Nevertheless, its usage is almost exclusively oral; schools rarely incorporate Tzeltal materials, and as a result almost everyone under the age of 30 is bilingual in Spanish.

 One of the primary differences between the Tzeltalan and the Chʼol languages today is that while the Chʼol languages feature split ergativity, the Tzeltalan languages are fully morphologically ergative.

 Tzeltal language programming is carried out by the CDI's radio station XEVFS, broadcasting from Las Margaritas, Chiapas.

 In 2013, Pope Francis approved translations of the prayers for Mass and the celebration of sacraments into Tzotzil and Tzeltal.
 The translations include "the prayers used for Mass, marriage, baptisms, confirmations, confessions, ordinations and the anointing of the sick ...
 Bishop Arizmendi said Oct.
 6 that the texts, which took approximately eight years to translate, would be used in his diocese and the neighboring Archdiocese of Tuxtla Gutierrez.
 Mass has been celebrated in the diocese in recent years with the assistance of translators – except during homilies – Bishop Arizmendi said in an article in the newspaper La Jornada.

+Classification

+Tzeltal, together with the Tzotzil language, forms a branch of the Mayan languages called Tzeltalan, which in turn forms a branch with the Chʼolan languages called Cholan–Tzeltalan.
+All these languages are the most spoken Mayan languages in Chiapas today.
+Historically, the branches are believed to have split about 1,400 years ago.
+Also, some researchers believe that the Tzeltal language has been spoken as far away as in Guatemala.